-If you return a signed and dated proxy card without marking any voting selections, your shares will be voted "FOR" the election of each of the eight (8) nominees for director, "FOR" the ratification of EisnerAmper LLP as independent registered public accountants of the Company for its fiscal year ending December 31, 2015 and "FOR" approval of any adjournment of the 2015 Annual Meeting, if necessary or appropriate, to transact such other business as may properly come before the meeting and all adjournments and postponements thereof; and if any other matter is properly presented at the meeting, your proxy holder (one of the individuals named on your proxy card) will vote your shares using his best judgment.
+If you return a signed and dated proxy card without marking any voting selections, your shares will be voted "FOR" the election of each of the eight (8) nominees for director, "FOR" the ratification of EisnerAmper LLP as independent registered public accountants of the Company for its fiscal year ending December 31, 2017, "FOR" approval of the Tonix Pharmaceuticals Holding Corp.
+2017 Stock Incentive Plan; "FOR" approval of an amendment to the Company's Articles of Incorporation, as amended, to increase the Company's authorized shares of common stock from 15,000,000 to 150,000,000; "FOR" approval of an amendment to the Company's Articles of Incorporation, as amended, to clarify that, to the fullest extent permitted by Nevada law, our directors or officers shall not be personally liable to us or our shareholders for damages for breach of such director's or officer's fiduciary duty; "FOR" approval of an amendment to the Company's Articles of Incorporation, as amended, to clarify that, samended, to clarify that advancement of expenses is required in connection with any indemnification claim; and "FOR" approval of any adjournment of the 2017 Annual Meeting, if necessary or appropriate, to transact such other business as may properly come before the meeting and all adjournments and postponements thereof; and if any other matter is properly presented at the meeting, your proxy holder (one of the individuals named on your proxy card) will vote your shares using his best judgment.